 The following policies govern the circulation of materials to eligible blind, print-disabled, or reading-disabled patrons and the institutions who serve them who are registered with the California State Library's Braille and Talking Book Library (BTBL).
 Patrons who borrow materials from BTBL accept the following policies.
 Violation of these policies can result in suspension of library services.
 Some services to CDCR (California Department of Corrections and Rehabilitation) patrons may be limited or restricted by CDCR policies or regulations.

-Materials include braille books, books on cassette, books on digital cartridge, descriptive videos on VHS and DVD, cassette book machines, digital book machines, accessories, or any specialty items on loan from BTBL.
+Materials include braille books, books on cassette, books on digital cartridge, descriptive videos on DVD, cassette book machines, digital book machines, accessories, or any specialty items on loan from BTBL.

 Patrons accept responsibility for notifying the library of any changes in address or other contact information, or to cancel or hold service.
-Discourtesy toward BTBL staff, including but not limited to the use of obscene, harassing, threatening, or degrading language or behavior will not be tolerated and may result in suspension of service.2.
-Return Materials
+Discourtesy toward BTBL staff, including but not limited to the use of obscene, harassing, threatening, or degrading language or behavior will not be tolerated and may result in suspension of service.

 Materials remain property of the library and are on loan to the patron.
 Patrons may borrow materials according to the loan periods listed in this policy.
 Patrons may not lend materials to other persons, regardless of their program eligibility.
 Materials must be returned to the library when they need repair; a replacement will be issued as soon as possible.
 Materials being returned to the library must be placed into the hands of the U.S. Postal Service by placing the materials in a street mailbox or delivering materials to the post office.
-Under the Free Matter for the Blind program the USPS has no obligation to pick up parcels from blind or physically handicapped persons or from the libraries and organizations that serve such persons.
-It is sometimes possible, however, to make informal arrangements with local postal officials for mail to be picked up, particularly in hardship cases.3.
-Care for Materials
+Under the Free Matter for the Blind program the USPS has no obligation to pick up parcels from blind or print disabled persons or from the libraries and organizations that serve such persons.
+It is sometimes possible, however, to make informal arrangements with local postal officials for mail to be picked up, particularly in hardship cases.

 Patrons accept responsibility for using materials with reasonable care.
 Damage or loss of materials through intentional defacement, abuse, negligence, or carelessness can result in suspension of service.
 Please do not attempt to repair library materials.
-Materials must be returned to the library when they need repair.4.
-Maintain Active Status
+Materials must be returned to the library when they need repair.

 To remain active with our service, patrons must order or download at least one book or magazine per year.
 If equipment is not being used to listen to library materials, the equipment must be returned.